octner/namarsh-dataset/README.md

 The code is stored in the Jupyther format and can be run using Google Colab or Kaggle via browser, locally-run Python or any kind of programming software (e.g., PyCharm).
 For more convenience, a regul

 ## Files
+The namarsh-data-wrangling.ipynb is a Jupyther notebook that contains the steps used when extracting data from News of Protest section.